 null will not change the spatial reference property.

 Returns the Enums.GeometryBuilderType (read-only).

-Returns whether the builder's geometry contains sufficient points to show a valid graphical sketch (read-only).
+Check if a geometry builder contains sufficient points to show a valid graphical sketch (read-only).

 - A PointBuilder must contain non-NaN x,y coordinates.

 - A MultipointBuilder must contain at least one valid Point.